mourao-dev/mourao-dev/README.md

 I am an IT student and a technology enthusiast.

-- 🔭 I’m currently working as a Junior Programmer since march/2022 (working with Python, C# and Javascript).
+- 🔭 C# Developer.
-- 🌱 I’m currently learning C# and C.
+- 🌱 I’m currently learning C# and Python.
 - 📫 How to reach me: beatrizamourao@gmail.com
 - 😄 Pronouns: She/Her